zenaton/rfcs/node-syntax-v2.md

 ## Waiting Events from a 3rd Party Service

-Waiting an event for a 3rd party
+Waiting for an event from a 3rd party

 ```javascript
 await this.wait.event("service:eventName").forever();